-Resources Global's services cover a range of professional areas, with over 50% of revenues derived from accounting and finance related services.
+Resources Global's services cover a range of professional areas, with over 50% of revenues derived from accounting and finance-related services.
 The market for professional services is broad and fragmented and independent data on the size of the market is not readily available.
-Because of the corporate scandals documented in the media over the last few years, we believe the market for professional services is changing rapidly and that companies may be more willing to choose alternatives to traditional professional service providers.
+Because of the corporate scandals documented in the media over the last several years, we believe the market for professional services is changing rapidly and that companies may be more willing to choose alternatives to traditional professional service providers.
 We believe Resources Global is a viable alternative to traditional accounting and consulting firms in numerous instances because, by using project professionals, companies can:

-- · strategically access specialized skills and expertise; - · effectively supplement internal resources; - · increase labor flexibility; and - · reduce their overall hiring, training and termination costs and less management control of the project.
+- · strategically access specialized skills and expertise; - · effectively supplement internal resources; - · increase labor flexibility; and - · reduce their overall hiring, training and termination costs.

+Typically, companies use a variety of alternatives to fill their project needs.
+Companies outsource entire projects to consulting firms; this provides them access to the expertise of the firm but often entails significant cost and less management control of the project.
 Companies also supplement their internal resources with employees from the Big Four accounting firms or other traditional professional services firms; however, these arrangements are on an ad hoc basis and have been increasingly limited by regulatory concerns focused on external auditor independence.
-Companies use temporary employees from traditional and Internet-based staffing firms, who may be less experienced or less qualified than employees of professional services firms.
+Companies use temporary employees from traditional and Internet-based staffing firms, who may be less experienced or less qualified than employees from professional services firms.
 Finally, some companies rely solely on their own employees who may lack the requisite time, experience or skills.